standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “This is surely coincidence enough,” said
 Bumpus.

-{30}“I don’t wish anything more,” said Emily.
+“I don’t wish anything more,” said Emily.
 “And how wonderful we are to have you coincide!
 It is selfless and beautiful of William and me.”